misan7/caregivers-app/README.md

 This project responds to localhost:3000/

-You have to create a file `.env` and type the environment vars to do a correct connection:
+You have to create a file `.env` and write the environment vars to do a correct connection:

 ```
 DB_URL=mongodb://localhost:27017/keepcalm